NegatioN/negation.github.io/_favorites/quote_40.md

 ---
 text: >
-  "It is not the load that breaks you down.
-It's the way you carry it." - Lou Holtz
+  "Every action you take is a vote for the type of person you wish to become." - James Clear
 type: quote
 ---